jovanimal/fit-react-app/README.md

+## Remember to `npm install` when you pull from master EVERY TIME to install the package(s) someone else did, if there is any.

 # Things to note for our Group Project

 1. Use `git pull` to pull the latest updates or `git clone` from master branch for the first time.